RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ### Assign THOR-diff peaks to genes and check expression

-XXXXX LETS GO HERE AND CHECK keepDup and non spike in

 Now let's compare RNAseq (expression) and CutRun for THOR qval 15 among others:
 - Filter HETvsWT and KOvsWT diff bound genes into **gain and loss H3K27me3**
 - **Keep only signal in Promoter, gene body and TES** (ie. filter out peak assigned to intergenic)